 I'll also do a bit of comparing to other East Asian countries like: Taiwan, Korea and Japan.

-The teaching scene in China
+The scene teaching English in China (requirements, salaries, etc.)

 - Requirements: Usually a 4 year degree & native English speaker, plus either experience, TEFL certification, etc. More on the requirements to teach English in China